 Harford County’s Office of Community & Economic Development has launched a website to support compatible land use and to help Aberdeen Proving Ground and neighboring communities thrive together as a defense community.
 The website, https://apg-chesapeakejlus.com, has resources to facilitate planning between the Army installation and the Chesapeake Science & Security Corridor, a collaborative entity of the regional communities surrounding APG.

-the growing list of resources it provides will help us all plan, solve
+“Like all good neighbors, APG and surrounding jurisdictions cooperate for our mutual benefit,” Harford County Executive Barry Glassman said.
+“This website and the growing list of resources it provides will help us all plan, solve problems, and prosper together.”

 The website navigates users through the three studies that were completed during the Joint Land Use Study’s second phase.
 The studies include:

 - The Susquehanna River Impact and Accretion Study (https://apg-chesapeakejlus.com/157/Susquehanna-River-Impact-Accretion-Study), which looked at environmental resilience and how it impacts the APG mission and communities along the Chesapeake Bay;